rhys-vdw/bookshelf-api-proposal/README.md

 # Bookshelf Proposal
-## Glossary

- - *Active Record* A model instance that represents the state of a row and exposes `save`, `set` etc.
- - *Table Data Gateway*

-## Gateway vs Model and Collection

 #### Model and Collection
 Bookshelf implements two main functionalities.
-An ability to generate queries from an understanding of relationships and tables (table data Gateway), and a way to model row data in domain objects (active record).
+An ability to generate queries from an understanding of relationships and tables (data gateway), and a way to model row data in domain objects (active records).
 Currently both of these responsibilities are shared by two classes: `Model` and `Collection`.

 #### Sync
 This is conceptually messy, but also has resulted in code duplication between the two.
-The internal `Sync` class currently unifies the implementation of query building (table data Gateway).
+The internal `Sync` class currently unifies the implementation of query building (table data gateway).
 It also allows chaining of query methods by storing state.
 This means that query state and row state are interwoven in a way that is confusing and non-representative underlying data structure.

 #### Collections

 No more `Collection`s.
 Result sets are returned as plain arrays.
-Instead `Gateway` offers an API for bulk `save`, `insert` or `update`.
+Instead `Mapper` offers an API for bulk `save`, `insert` or `update`.

 ```js
 // No longer doing this: